 2 Tbsp nutritional yeast

-1. In a dry medium saucepan, add millet.
+1. First, cook the millet for the loaf.
+In a dry medium saucepan, add the millet.
 Stir constantly over medium-low heat for ~4 minutes or until the millet is lightly toasted.
 Then, add broth and water, and cover with a lid.
 Bring to a boil, and then, reduce to a simmer for 15 minutes.
 Remove it from heat, and let it sit with the lid on for 10 minutes.

 2. While the millet is simmering, add the olive oil, garlic, leek, celery and carrots to a skillet.
 Over high-medium heat, stir it around for 2 minutes.
 Add the thyme and rosemary, and stir around for another minute.
 Then, add the lemon juice and soy sauce, and allow most of the liquid to evaporate away.
 Remove the skillet from heat.